vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 Creating A Protection Policy
 ++++++++++++++++++++++++++++

+A protection policy is where you specify your Recovery Point Objectives (RPO) and retention policies.

 #.
 In Prism Central, open :fa:`bars` **> Policies > Protection Policies**.

 #.
 Click **Create Protection Policy**.